kl1nton/1_Applied_Basic_Science/3_Pathology.md

 D 	| I 		| I 	| D 	| D 	| D 					| I
 E 	| D 		| I 	| D 	| D 	| D 					| I

-#### Answer: B or C?
+#### Answer: B. - TRUE

+This is a classical picture of cardiogenic shock.
+Cardiogenic shock is characterized by a decreased pumping ability of the heart that causes a shocklike state (ie global hypoperfusion).
+It most commonly occurs in association with, and as a direct result of, acute myocardial infarction.
+Similar to other shock states, cardiogenic shock is considered to be a clinical diagnosis characterized by decreased urine output, altered mentation, and hypotension.
+Other clinical characteristics include jugular venous distension, cardiac gallop, and pulmonary oedema.
+Cardiogenic shock is defined as sustained hypotension (systolic blood pressure less than 90mmHg lasting more than 30 min) with evidence of tissue hypoperfusion with adequate left ventricular filling pressure.
+Tissue hypoperfusion is defined as cold peripheries (extremities colder than core), oliguria (<30ml/h), or both.
+In cardiogenic shock left ventricular function is compromised; therefore cardiac output is diminished.
+Preload is increased because blood from the right side of the heart and pulmonary circulation is pumped into an already filled left ventricle (this explains the S3 and S4 sounds).
+Pulmonary artery wedge pressure (PAWP) measured with a Swan–Ganz catheter, reveals left atrial pressure as well as left ventricular end-diastolic pressure and is elevated in heart failure.
+Increased left atrial pressure results in pulmonary oedema.
+Eventually, the right ventricle can no longer pump blood against the increased pulmonary pressure and fails.
+This causes a back up of blood which results in increased central venous pressure.
+Systemic vascular resistance is increased in an attempt to compensate for diminished cardiac output.
+Mixed venous oxygen levels are reduced because of increased tissue demands for oxygen.

 ### Q3.84
-A severely ill patient in septic shock after a perforated duodenal ulcer develops acute renal failure (ARF) with **azotaemia** and oliguria.
+A severely ill patient in _septic shock_ after a perforated duodenal ulcer develops acute renal failure (ARF) with **azotaemia** and oliguria.
 The urine osmolality approaches that of the glomerular ultrafiltrate.
 A renal biopsy would be most likely to show which of the following?

 	A. Acute pyelonephritis
 	B. Renal cell carcinoma